DE / EN

 • a current transcript with a preliminary grade and your Bachelor degree's certificate with grades

 You can apply for more than one Challenge (for the Mannheim challenge and also the challenges of the partner schools).
 Please indicate priorities then in your letter of motivation.
-The application deadline is 31 January 2023.
+The application deadline for the Challenges in Summer 2025 is on 20 January 2025.

 Mannheim has initially five places to allocate.
 If there are not enough interested students at the partner universities, it might be possible to increase the number of places.
 However, we will only find out about this in April and unfortunately you cannot make firm plans for this.
 If you are granted one of the five places in February, you can of course plan firmly with the course.